 Sweta P. Soni, MA, CCC-SLP

-Sweta Soni, MA, CCC-SLP, completed her bachelor's degree with a double major in vocal music and biology from Drake University and received her master's degree in Speech-Language pathology at The University of Northern Iowa.
+Sweta Soni, MA, CCC-SLP, completed her bachelor's degree with a double major in vocal music and biology from Drake University and received her master's degree in Speech-Language Pathology at The University of Northern Iowa.
 She completed her clinical fellowship with an emphasis on voice and swallowing disorders at the University of Iowa Hospitals and Clinics.
-She is licensed in Illinois, holds a Certificate of Clinical Competence from the American Speech-Language-Hearing Association, and is a member of the National Association of Teachers of Singing (NATS).
+She has special training and certification in Vocology, the science and practice of voice habilitation.
+She is licensed in Illinois, holds a Certificate of Clinical Competence from the American Speech-Language-Hearing Association, is a member of the Pan-American Vocology Association and the National Association of Teachers of Singing (NATS).

 Soni is a classically trained soprano and continues to perform in the community.
 She sings both Western classical music as well as contemporary Indian music.